The 7 Best Rifle Slings of 2026: Hands-On Tested & Reviewed

 FINAL THOUGHTS ON THE BEST RIFLE SLINGS

 Justin Trump is the managing editor and owner of CAT Outdoors.
-The son of a Vietnam veteran, he’s an avid gun enthusiast and 2A advocate.
+The son of a Vietnam veteran, he’s a Certified Glock Armorer, an avid gun enthusiast and 2A advocate.
 He holds two firearm patents for the CAT M4 and Talon tools.
 When not managing CAT Outdoors, he enjoys spending time with his family and friends, rooting for Michigan sports teams, and serving his church.